jekor/redo/README.markdown

 Your script is not required to use any of these arguments, although you will usually want to use `$2`.

-Scripts are executed by `/bin/sh` which you should assume is a standard Bourne Shell.
+Scripts are executed by `sh` which you should assume is a standard Bourne Shell.

 ### Atomic Output